tangle-network/gadget/shell/DEMO.md

 ## How to run the shell locally

-To be able run the demo locally, you will need tangle node and this repository.
+To be able to run the demo locally, you will need a tangle node and this repository.

 ### Setup Tangle Node